Skip to Content

 At-home techniques for applying hair dye are often not as effective as those in a salon.

-Professionals are better at applying hair dye than regular people at home.
-So, it is recommended to visit a professional at a salon to dye your hair if you are experiencing an issue in retaining dye.
+So, it is recommended to visit a professional at a salon to dye your hair if you are experiencing an issue with retaining dye.

 Hair Growth